andraz213/ToDoList/README.md

 # todo_list
-Just a simple web app for practice
+Just a simple web app for practice.
+A fun friday afternoon.